veracity/veracity-documentation/sections/customerservices/accesshub.md

 This document uses the following terms:

 -   User – A person added to a company account.
 -   To subscribe to an application – To give access to an application.
 -   To unsubscribe from an application – To revoke access to an application.

--   To add a user (group) to a user group – To make the user (group) a member of the user group.
-Note that this gives them a subscription to the applications from the group they join.

--   To remove a user from a group – To revoke user’s membership in a group.

 -   To remove a user from the company account – To revoke user’s membership in the company account.
 This does not delete their user account.

--   To delete a user group – To make a user group disappear from the company account.

 ## Sample use case